Make digital photography easy and efficient. From download to delivery, get your complete digital photography workflow here!

-Of course, there’s so much more you can do in Lightroom, and these basic edits are just the tip of the iceberg when it comes to this powerful editing program.
+Of course, there’s so much more you can do in Lightroom, from white balance to creating slide shows.
+These basic edits are just the tip of the iceberg when it comes to this powerful editing program.

 After the photo editing process, the next step is to export the images from Lightroom.
 Here are a few different processes to consider: